 Welcome to the Cafe at St. James’ and St. Basil’s Church Fenham, Newcastle upon Tyne

-J’s & B’s is an eveisitors alike.
+Js & Bs is an ever popular meeting point for locals and visitors alike.
 We serve a selection of home made cakes alongside bacon sandwiches and cheese scones.
 Hot and cold drinks are also available.
 Cafe provides high chairs, bottle warmers and baby changing facilities.
 In the summer months, you can enjoy your food and drink in the Church Gardens..

 Contactless debit / credit cards and Cash accepted.

 Kitchen development and design – ‘highly commended’ at the National Churches Trust Presidents’ Award 2015

 The parish of St. James & St. Basil in Fenham decided that in order to accommodate a growing need a hospitality kitchen and café was to become part of the main space of this beautiful Arts & Crafts church.
 When not in use, the design becomes a discreet piece of furniture that respects, reflects and compliments the interior of the church whilst not denying a contemporary origin.

 Folding doors cover the entire front of the kitchen and wall units.
 The partitioning of these doors reflects the five-pronged stone feature of the alcove in which it sits.
 The doors are made of walnut and lined with textile which takes its colours from the curtain behind the altar and from the ceiling of the church.
 When in use it creates an inviting environment with modern appliances that enables the church to serve hot drinks and food on a casual basis.
 The kitchen was built by furniture maker Nick James.

 In November 2016 the church was awarded the ‘Best Church Building Project’ at the Christian Funders’ Forum awards.